hd1047/Labs/README.md

-# Optional project for Machine Learning Course
+# Optional Project for Machine Learning Course
 This project is about `churn prediction`.
 ### Data Source
 Dataset is given by the professor of `Intro to Data Science` Course.